Five Reasons to Pray the Rosary Every Day

 2. Praying the Rosary Brings You Closer to Jesus

-You don’t just rattle off 53 Hail Mary prayers – these prayers are divided into decades separated by mysteries.
+Holy Mary prayer You don’t just rattle off 53 Hail Mary or s – these prayers are divided into decades separated by mysteries.

 These mysteries are stories from the new testament and the goal of the rosary is that while those prayer repetitions keep you focused you’re really thinking about the mystery associated with each decade.

 While the rosary itself is a decidedly Marian practice, almost all of the mysteries of the rosary walk you through the life of Jesus.

 3. Remembering to Pray the Rosary Every Day Helps Shape Your Day